wp-plugins/statsfc-table/readme.txt

 == Description ==

-Add a Premier League table to your WordPress website.
+Add a Premier League, Champions League or Europa League table to your WordPress website.
 To request an API key sign up for free at [statsfc.com](https://statsfc.com).

 For a demo, check out [wp.statsfc.com](http://wp.statsfc.com).